shinyaohtani/urlenc/README.md

 # Urlenc

 The simplest way to URL encode / decode from STDIN.
 URL encoding is a generic name, more accurately called Percent-encoding.
-The URL encoding is by far the most well-known name, so I intentionally named this gem Urlenc.
+The URL encoding is by far the most well-known name, so we intentionally named this gem Urlenc.

 See about Percent-encoding: [wikipedia](https://en.wikipedia.org/wiki/Percent-encoding)